nateaff/legolda/analysis/about.md

     toc: false
 ---

+# Note

+I need to update the data access method since the `legolda::connect` method isn't included in the repo.
+You can replace this method by downloading the [da taset](https://www.kaggle.com/rtatman/lego-database) loading the tables into one of the SQL databases for which a DBI adaptor had been made (Postges, MySQL, SQLite).
+You then need a `connect()` method that returns a connection to this database.

 # Installing and running the code

 The code is organized as a package with some additional structure based on the `workflowr` package.
 Both this repo and the `workflowr` package need to be installed to rebuild the analysis.
 (This could also be done directly with `rmarkdown`)